bbdataeng/a-small-fire/README.md

 # a-small-fire

-**a-small-fire** is a toolkit developed by the BBMRI.it Data Engineering team to facilitate the transformation step of the ETL (Extract, Transform, Load) process, converting datasets into the FHIR® (Fast Healthcare Interoperability Resources) format.
+**a-small-fire** is a toolkit developed by the BBMRI.it Data Engineering team to facilitate the transformation step of the ETL (Extract, Transform, Load) process, converting datasets into the HL7 FHIR® (Fast Healthcare Interoperability Resources) standard.

-The toolkit is built on the open-source [FHIR RESOURCES](https://github.com/nazrulworld/fhir.resources) library.
+The toolkit is built on the open-source [FHIR Resources](https://github.com/nazrulworld/fhir.resources) library.

 ![workflow](https://github.com/bbdataeng/a-small-fhir/blob/simpler-fhir/figures/asmallfire.png)